The Surprising Origin of 10 Madrid Neighborhood Names

 Puerta de Sol

-The large central square known as Puerta de Sol is today a tourist-filled space that many locals try to avoid.
-As a visitor to Madrid, you have to visit the plaza at least once—similar to Times Square in New York or Piazza San Marco in Venice
+Nowadays, Puerta de Sol plaza is a hive of tourist activity that many locals try to avoid.
+But as a visitor, you have to visit at least once, like Times Square in New York or Piazza San Marco in Venice.

 La Latina